LSU New Orleans: Earl K. Long Library

 The Earl K. Long Library is home to the Privateer Enrollment Center, which is "a one-stop shop for all your enrollment needs."
 This location includes offices of Enrollment, Orientation, the Bursar, Financial Aid, and Academic Advising.
 Not only is this building home to many enrollment services, but this building also has a Coffee Shop run by dining services and different academic resources on each floor.
 The first floor is home to a large study area known as the "Learning Commons" which is home to a large computer lab in the front, an open-concept study area in the rear, the offices of Student Accountability/Disability Services & the Learning Resource Center, and group study room.
-The second floor is home to quiet computers, additional group study rooms, periodicals, the Women's Center, and the UNO Press.
+The second floor is home to quiet computers, additional group study rooms, periodicals, the Women's Center, and the LSUNO Press.
 The third floor houses the silent study room, the honors program, the innovation suite, the meditation area, and private study rooms for faculty and graduate students.
 The fourth floor is where the quiet study area, the special collections/archives, the reading room, various conferences rooms, and additional offices are located.